ROBOTGIRL 9mm

 "Ah, I'll be fine, Gebbel.
 You keep up the good work, I'll walk around a tad, keep the Captain from smelling the whisky on my breath, ha!
 I'll be seeing you around, Al."

-holy shit, what're they up to? first Carrie, now they're pulling us off the street. peelin myself off the brick n gettin ready to move, i kill the cig i lit somewhere between "i'm the biggest bastard you ever heard" and "yeah man, you're so awesome." the door swings open, the cute little (real!) bell they hung from the door sounds, and that asshole sags his way through the doorframe. i watch as he... narrowly avoids fallin into the street, catches himself, burps, looks both ways, and turns in the direction of a convenience store down the street. i wait a few seconds, til he's made some distance, and pick up. it'll be a long night.
+holy shit, what're they up to? first Carrie, now they're pulling us off the street. peelin myself off the brick n gettin ready to move, i kill the cig i lit somewhere between "i'm the biggest bastard you ever heard" and "yeah man, you're so awesome." the door swings open, the cute little (real!) bell they hung from the door sounds, and that asshole sags his way through the doorframe. i watch as he... narrowly avoids fallin into the street, catches himself, burps, looks both ways, and turns in the direction of a convenience store down the road. i wait a few seconds, til he's made some distance, and pick up. it'll be a long night.

 I'm almost there.